 At Paracatu, ore hardness increases with depth and, as a result, modelling the hardness of the Paracatu deposit is important for costing and process throughput parameters.
 Kinross modeled ore hardness based on BWI analyses from diamond drill samples.
-KBM estimated that blasting of the Paracatu ore would be necessary for blocks with a BWI greater than 8.5 kWh/t.
+KBM estimated that blasting of the Paracatu rocks would be necessary for blocks with a BWI greater than 8.5 kWh/t.

 As mining progresses to the southwest area of the pit, it is necessary to increase hauling capacity because of waste stripping.
-In 2022, the truck fleet consisted of 34 CAT 793 and the life of mine peak is planned to be 38 trucks in 2023.
+In 2023, the truck fleet consisted of 34 CAT 793 and 3 CAT 7495.